If you don’t take time to think, someone else will do the thinking for you … maybe your competitors.

 Think of a set of three concentric rings, with you in the bulls-eye.

-If each of these rings is defensible, and nearly impregnable, you’ve got a fighting chance to find the head room you need to be an Effective Leader, destroy the detractors and relaunch a more productive life.
+If each of these rings is defensible, and nearly impregnable, you’ve got a fighting chance to find the head room you need to Become a More Effective Leader, destroy the detractors and relaunch a more productive life.

 1. Defend Your Schedule